|

 Thanksgiving: Expressing appreciate and making recognition of the source of our very life and all good things.

 We are to pray for our rulers, president and lawmakers.
 God will overrule and protect His children from wicked men in our government.
 Further, government upholds civil law which offers protection for the believer as well.
 Through government a society has order.
 Without law society will result to anarchy which brings turmoil without peace.
+Verse 3, says that prayer for our rulers in authority pleases God and glorifies Christ.

 Verse 4, says we are to pray for the lost.
 God desires that all men to be saved and come to the knowledge of the truth.
 This states a purpose for the local church to preach the Gospel that men might be saved.
-The verse specifically states that the Lord desire all to be saved.
-This soundly refutes the false teaching of Calvinism that says God has decreed or elected who would be saved and who would not.
-God's stated desire to give grace to all who will receive it in faith.
+The verse specifically states that the Lord desires all to be saved.

-We should pray for the family of God, but also the lost.
-"All" men need our prayers.
-Many times only one or two are praying for the salvation of a lost person.
-Often churches get complacent in praying for the lost.
-We should be prayer warriors.
-Mothers and father should pray for their children.
-Wives and husbands must pray for their lost spouses.
-Christians need to pray for their brothers and sisters, for their friends, neighbors.
-How many people outside of your church are praying for the lost here in your town?
-That's one reason the church is so important as it is to be a house of prayer.
+How many people outside of your church are praying for the lost here in our town?
+That’s one reason the church is so important as it is to be a house of prayer.
 It is tragic that many churches are not in earnest prayer for the lost in their area and that have no power to reach the unsaved.
 D. The One Way.
 Verse 5.
-Paul stresses the important truth that there in only one God and mediator between men and God and that is the Lord Jesus Christ.
+Paul stresses the important truth that there is only one God and mediator between men and God and that is the Lord Jesus Christ.
 It was only Jesus, God incarnate in man, that could and did pay the sin debt of the world.
 Only Jesus Christ could and did atone for sin and offer salvation by simple faith in His sacrifice and free offer of salvation.

 "Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must be saved."
 (Acts 4:12)

-Jesus who is our Savior is our mediator between us and God.
-Only through Him are our prayers heard by God the Father.
-Verse 5 should end prayers to Mary of the Catholics and to other "saints" as the Greek Orthodox and Roman Catholic church practice.
-Our prayers as Matthew 6:5-8 states are to be directed to God the Father.
-Therefore our prayers are presented to God the Father, through our mediator Jesus Christ.
-As Hebrews 12:16 states, "Let us therefore come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need."
+As Hebrews 12:16 states, “Let us therefore come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need.”
 Therefore we need not pray to any priest or any religious person.
 Prayers are not presented to God by a church, but by Jesus Christ.

 "For it is written, As I live, saith the Lord, every knee shall bow to me, and every tongue shall confess to God."
 (Romans 14:11)